-Have a look into the Quick Start or one of the Advanced Examples.
+Have a look into the Quick Start.

 You can also start reading the API Documentation or the code on github.

 If you find any bugs or want to improve the documentation, please send me a pull request.

 This project is in beta.
 Please be extra cautious when using in production mode.
 You can help me by working with one of the todo items described in Development and TODOs.